bharathvaj-ganesan/github-history/README.md

 $ sh -c "$(curl -fsSL https://raw.github.com/bharathvaj-ganesan/github-history/master/history.sh)"
 ```

-Just enter your newly created repository name, username and the year you want to a make a commit.
+Just enter your newly created repo name, username and the year you want to a make a commit.
 You are done :)